Are All Acoustic Guitar Saddles the Same Size?

 We Can Help

 We provide a large number of bone saddles and likely have one for your steel string acoustic guitar.
-Please visit our Guitar Saddle Size Chart to view the various saddle types.
-If you don’t see the correct size for your guitar, please Contact Us and we can let you know whether we have another saddle that might work, or can refer you to another resource.
+Please visit our Acoustic Guitar Saddle Size Chart to view the various saddle types.
+If you don’t see the correct size for your guitar, please contact us and we can let you know whether we have another saddle that might work, or can refer you to another resource.